cunilog/cunilog/readme.md

 ## Purpose

 Cunilog writes event texts to the console and/or logfiles.
 It compresses and/or deletes less recent files.
-Basically, it writes out something like this:
+Basically, its main purpose is to write out something like this:

 	2024-08-02 23:36:00.076+01:00
 	2024-08-02 23:36:00.076+01:00 ----------